Eileen-S-code/School_District_Analysis/README.md

 ## Results: Using bulleted lists and images of DataFrames as support, address the following questions.

-How is the district summary affected?
-The district summary was relatively the same with all scores being effected by less than 1%
+- The district summary was relatively the same with all scores being effected by less than 1%
-How is the school summary affected?
+- The school summary was uneffected.
-How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+- The performance of Thomas High School was uneffected
-How does replacing the ninth-grade scores affect the following:
+- How does replacing the ninth-grade scores affect the following:
-Math and reading scores by grade
+- The reading and math scores are NaNs for Thomas High School
-Scores by school spending
+- The scores by school spending were uneffected
-Scores by school size
+- The scores by school size were uneffected
-Scores by school type
+- The scores by school type were uneffected

-## Summary: Summarize four major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+## Summary
+The removal of the nineth graders from the overall district results had little effect.
+However when they are left as NaNs they reduced the average math score, reduced the students passing math, reduced the students passing reading, and reduced the overall student pass rate.